NVIDIA/aistore/docs/bucket.md

 ### Cloud Provider

 [Cloud Provider](./providers.md) is an abstraction, and, simultaneously, an API-supported option that allows to delineate between "remote" and "local" buckets with respect to a given (any given) AIS cluster.
-For complete definition and details, plase refer to the [Cloud Provider](./providers.md) document.
+For complete definition and details, please refer to the [Cloud Provider](./providers.md) document.

 Cloud provider is realized as an optional parameter in the GET, PUT, APPEND, DELETE and [Range/List](batch.md) operations with supported enumerated values that include: